What are ELTs

 ELTs can be created in the "Lookup Tables" section of your project summary page by clicking on "SEE ALL" and "creating embedded lookup table".

-Currently, ELTs can only be applied for Capex and Expenses models.
-Feel free to reach out to your designated CS if you'd like to have ELTs on other econ models.
-After clicking on "Create Embedded Lookup Table" you'll need to select in the dropdown whether this ELT is for Capex or Expenses.
+After clicking on "Create Embedded Lookup Table" you'll need to use the dropdown menu to select which economic model this ELT is for.
 After clicking on create, you should see 2 sections.

-1. The top section is where you can add econ lines (keys) to lookup
+- The top section [Model] is where you can add econ lines (keys) to lookup

-2. The bottom section is where you can select the headers and build the actual lookup table
+- The bottom section [Lookup Pane] is where you can select the headers and build the actual lookup table

-For this example, we are looking at a capex ELT (same exact logic applies to Expenses ELTs).
+For this example, we are looking at a capex ELT (same exact logic applies to all ELTs).
 Starting from the top section, these are the steps to add lookup values:

 After doing so, you should see the bottom table populated with the value header name.
 The more values you lookup, the more columns in the Values section you would see.
 Next, you'll need to select the well header criteria to lookup by.
 You can click on "Select Headers" to open the menu and select the well header name and behavior.
 You can click on "+ HEADER" to add up to 5 headers.
 Behaviors dictates how the value item is been derived.
 We offer 4 options for behaviors :